What is the process for adopting a kitten?

 Most breeders make very little money when it's all said and done.

 I’m sure I didn’t even cover half of it but I felt like I should share the work that goes into it so nobody gets in over their head.
-I was fortunate enough to grow up watching family breed animals so I knew some of what to expect.
+I was fortunate enough to grow up watching family breed/show labs so I knew some of what to expect.

 You see the price tag for a kitten and think you could make an easy buck but as you can see there is SO much more behind the cute pictures.